Non-renewable resource: Renewable resources

 The renewable energy from the sun, wind, wave, biomass and geothermal energies are based on renewable resources.
 Renewable resources such as the movement of water (hydropower, tidal power and wave power), wind and radiant energy from geothermal heat (used for geothermal power) and solar energy (used for solar power) are practically infinite and cannot be depleted, unlike their non-renewable counterparts, which are likely to run out if not used sparingly.

-The potential wave energy on coastlines can provide 1/5 of world demand.
-Hydroelectric power can supply 1/3 of our total energy global needs.
-Geothermal energy can provide 1.5 more times the energy we need.
-There is enough wind to power all of humanity's needs 30 times over.
-Solar currently supplies only 0.1% of our world energy needs, but could power humanity's needs 4,000 times over, the entire global projected energy demand by 2050.
+While current generation from renewable sources does not meet energy needs, estimates show that various types of renewable energies can make up a significant portion of, or even exceed, energy demands.

 Renewable energy and energy efficiency are no longer niche sectors that are promoted only by governments and environmentalists.
 The increasing levels of investment and capital from conventional financial actors suggest that sustainable energy has become mainstream and the future of energy production, as non-renewable resources decline.
 This is reinforced by climate change concerns, nuclear dangers and accumulating radioactive waste, high oil prices, peak oil and increasing government support for renewable energy.
 These factors are commercializing renewable energy, enlarging the market and increasing the adoption of new products to replace obsolete technology and the conversion of existing infrastructure to a renewable standard.